-Upon learning of LVMH’s quiet tactics, the Hermès family members believed would lead to a hostile takeover by LVMH and its aggressive chairman Bernard Arnault.
-LVMH denied that it was entertaining ambitions to slowly gain control and take over Hermès, but the French financial services watchdog, Autorité des marchés financiers ("AMF") was seemingly unpersuaded.
+Upon learning of LVMH’s quiet tactics, the Hermès family members believed a hostile takeover by LVMH was afoot.
+LVMH publicly denied that it was entertaining ambitions to slowly gain control and take over Hermès, but the French financial services watchdog, Autorité des marchés financiers ("AMF") was seemingly unpersuaded.
 It announced in November 2007 that it would immediately initiate an investigation of LVMH's investment in Hermès.

 Unwilling to simply allow the future of Hermès to rest in the hands of the AMF, Hermès’ CEO Patrick Thomas took matters upon himself.
 "I'm not a man of conflict," Thomas told the Globe & Mail in 2013, “but I can fight from time to time, if necessary."
 That is what he intended to do ahead of what he feared would be an inevitable "hostile move" by LVMH.

-Under Thomas’ watch, Hermès set up “H51.”
+Under Thomas’ watch, Hermès executives came together to quietly set up “H51.”
 A private holding company, H51 was formed when upwards of 50 family members agreed to pool all of their shares, a total of almost 51 percent of the company (hence, the H51 code name), and vowed to keep them in the company for at least 20 years.

-Fully functional by December 2010, the H51 holding company – which was established to “counter the stake-building by billionaire Bernard Arnault, the group’s unwanted shareholder,” per FT – would have the right to purchase the shares of its members should a family member decide to sell his/her shares.
+Fully functional by December 2010, the H51 holding company – which was established specifically to counter the stake-building by billionaire Arnault, the group’s unwanted new shareholder – would have the right to purchase the shares of its members should a family member decide to offload his/her shares.
 This would ensure that the shares remained within the company and out of the hands of unwanted outsiders, such as Arnault.